Emilio Pucci: Fashion career

 By the 1960s, Pucci was further thrust into greater status when Marilyn Monroe became a fan.
 She was photographed by George Barris in a number of Pucci's items in what would be some of her final photographs.
 After Monroe's death in 1962, she was interred wearing a Pucci dress.

-As the decade progressed his designs were worn by everyone from actess Sophia Loren to author Jacqueline Susann to First Lady Jackie Kennedy, as well as later pop icons such as Madonna during an early 1990s period of 60s revival.
+As the decade progressed, his designs were worn by everyone from actress Sophia Loren to author Jacqueline Susann to First Lady Jackie Kennedy, as well as later pop icons, such as Madonna, during an early 1990s period of 60s revival.
 Whenever the Sixties were revived in fashion, Pucci was likely to be referenced.
 In fashion history, especially during the period of the 1950s and 1960s, Pucci was a perfect transition example between luxurious couture and ready-to-wear in Europe and the North America.

 In 1959, Pucci decided to create a lingerie line.
 His atelier in Rome advised him to develop the line abroad, avoiding the difficulties of a decade earlier in matching available fabrics to the patterns of his first swimwear line.
 As a result, Pucci came to Chicago giving the lingerie contract to Formfit-Rogers mills.
 The venture proved to be successful, and Pucci was made vice president in charge of design and merchandising for the company a year later.

 In February 1959, he married Cristina Nannini from Rome, about whom he later remarked, "I married a Botticelli."
 They had two children, Alessandro and Laudomia.
 Alessandro died in a car crash in 1998, six years after his father.